Wenyueh/LLM-RecSys-ID/README.md

 CUDA Version: 11.7.

+Variations in performance may occur using different environments or GPUs.
+You may need to tune the hyperparameters in such a case.

 # Log files
 All experiment log files are under the log directory.

-The log files can be used as reference for replicating experiments.
+The log files can be used as references for replicating experiments.

+You can use the log files to check the hyperparameter settings.

 # Random Indexing (RID)
 ```